 Completion of 32 academic credits as outlined for the MSM degree.
 At least 50% of these courses must be MCU courses if you are transferring in applicable graduate-level credits.
 All graduate level courses must be completed within the last ten years.
 All courses must be passed with at least a C grade and a minimum, cumulative GPA of 3.0.
-You must also pass your written and oral defenses, as determined by your committee.
+Prospectus (PROD 5011) and final thesis (MDWF 5060) or project (MDWF 5084) must be passed as per defense policies and committee scoring.